Sineus and Truvor

 Brothers Rurik, Truvor and Sineus arrive at Ladoga, as painted by Viktor Vasnetsov (c.
 1900).

-Sineus and Truvor (Синеус и Трувор) (Note: Синеусъ и Труворъ) are mentioned in Rus' chronicles as brothers of Rurik, a Varangian chieftain of the Rus' who is traditionally considered to be the founder of the Rurikids.
+Sineus and Truvor (Синеус и Трувор (Note: Синеусъ и Труворъ); Old Norse: Signjótr, Þórvar[ð]r) are mentioned in Rus' chronicles as brothers of Rurik, a Varangian chieftain of the Rus' who is traditionally considered to be the founder of the Rurikids.
 According to legendary calling of the Varangians as recorded in the Primary Chronicle (PVL) and Novgorod First Chronicle, the three brothers were invited by East Slavic and Finnic tribes to reign over them in what is now northwestern Russia in 862.
 Sineus established himself at Beloozero and Truvor at Izborsk.
 After they died, Rurik consolidated their territories into his own.

 Description

 According to the Primary Chronicle, compiled in c.
 1113, a group of Varangian Rus' were invited to rule over the local East Slavic and Finnic tribes after they began fighting each other.
 Rurik, the oldest of the brothers, established himself in Novgorod, while Sineus established himself at Beloozero, on the shores of Lake Beloye, and Truvor at Izborsk, although archaeological findings have also suggested that his residence was in Pskov.
 Truvor and Sineus died shortly after the establishment of their territories, and Rurik consolidated these lands into his own territory, thus laying the foundations for the state of Kievan Rus'.